Turbo87/rust-rfcs/text/3463-crates-io-policy-update.md

   countries the Rust Foundation officially operates in
 - is libelous, defamatory, or fraudulent
 - amounts to phishing or attempted phishing
-- infringes any proprietary right of any party, including patent, trademark, trade secret, copyright, right of publicity, or other right
 - unlawfully shares unauthorized product licensing keys, software for generating unauthorized product licensing keys, or software for bypassing checks for product licensing keys, including extension of a free license